Artrage/artrage-music/README.md

 All text for the website was written by Artrage.

 ## MEDIA
-All music is created by Art Balenok, registered with IMRO as Artrage.
+All music is created and copyrighted by Art Balenok, registered with IMRO as Artrage.
 All photos, favicon, logos and artwork are by Art Balenok.
 The blank merchandise images were sourced as no-license-to-use.
 The logos and artwork used on them are by Art Balenok.
 All photographs were taken by Art Balenok, all album covers were created in Photoshop by Art Balenok.
+### Except:
-The images in “Without A Face” as well as "Blackmilk" are by Sergei Balenok, who gave Art Balenok his express permission to use them.
+• The images for “Without A Face” as well as "Blackmilk" are by Sergei Balenok, who gave Art Balenok his express permission to use them without restrictions.
-All music is copyrighted by Artrage.
+• The photo for "Ocean Lips" was taken by Nick Balenok specifically for Art Balenok.
+Nick gave Art express permission to use it without restrictions.

 ## ACKNOWLEDGEMENTS
 • Matt Rudge, a Code Institute lecturer, demonstrated a number features I used in this project.